Vovkiv/resolution_solution/README.md

 # What it can/have?
 It have 3 scale modes:

 1 Aspect scaling mode - creates black lines/bars on sides, will provide same width and height scale for pixels, result in more clean look.

 2 Stretching - stretch game to fill screen.

 3 Pixel Perfect - will scale, using only integer scale factors and adds black bars if it can't.
 Useful for pixel art.

-Provide all sort of functions to deal with library, such as: rs.nearesFilter() - that allow quickly change filter for more pixel art scaling. rs.switchBars() - function to enable/disable bars rendering rs.setColor() - to change color of black bars. rs.debugFunc(( - that can help you monitor library values And much more!
+Provide all sort of functions to deal with library, such as:

+rs.nearesFilter() - that allow quickly change filter for more pixel art scaling.

+rs.switchBars() - function to enable/disable bars rendering

+rs.setColor() - to change color of black bars.

+rs.debugFunc() - that can help you monitor library values.

+And much more!

 # Okay, but where i can see it in action?